USRSE/usrse25/pages/participate/participate.md

 community.
 Computational notebooks should include discussion along with the code and analysis.
-To account for the broad variety of use cases for notebooks, we are accepting submissions in three categories (Jupyter, Shiny, Voila) via an online repository; further details coming soon.
+To account for the broad variety of use cases for notebooks, we are accepting submissions in three categories (Jupyter, Shiny, Voila) via an online repository.
 Notebooks will be included in the conference proceedings on [Zenodo](https://zenodo.org/communities/usrse25).
-Accepted notebooks will have approximately 15 minutes to present their work during the conference.
+Authors of accepted notebooks will have approximately 15 minutes to present their work during the conference.
 [Notebook submission instructions](https://docs.google.com/document/d/1rOrL0u7xNgAL7vBpyVipc76zeX7VSnOf/edit?usp=sharing&ouid=110633704377428446960&rtpof=true&sd=true).

 ## Posters